Turville History, Family Crest & Coats of Arms

 Early History of the Turville family

-Another 203 words (14 lines of text) covering the years 1235 and 1250 are included under the topic Early Turville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Turville research.
+Another 102 words (7 lines of text) covering the years 1235 and 1250 are included under the topic Early Turville History in all our PDF Extended History products and printed products wherever possible.

 Turville Spelling Variations